 Japan's 38-guest luxury floating hotel

-This hotel has only 19 rooms, but the sea view is guaranteed from all of them: Guntu is a luxury cruise ship sailing through the Seto Inland Sea in the Setouchi region of Japan, about 100 miles west of Osaka.
+This hotel has only 19 rooms, but the sea view is guaranteed from all of them: Guntû is a luxury cruise ship sailing through the Seto Inland Sea in the Setouchi region of Japan, about 100 miles west of Osaka.

-The ship, which is named after a local species of blue crab, was designed by architect Yasube Horibe as a ryokan, a type of traditional Japanese guest house.
+The ship, which is named after a local species of blue crab, was designed by architect Yasushi Horibe as a ryokan, a type of traditional Japanese guest house.
 Wood dominates the minimalistic, clutter-free interiors, created to convey a sense of serenity and detachment from urban life.

-"I would be extremely glad if the passengers who come on board with us are able to experience the luxury of time - luxury of not doing anything," Yasube Horibe told CNN.
+"I would be extremely glad if the passengers who come on board with us are able to experience the luxury of time - luxury of not doing anything," Yasushi Horibe told CNN.

-Sushi is the star of the menu, supervised by Kenzo Sato of Tokyo's Shigeyoshi restaurant fame and centered around the guest.
+Sushi is the star of the menu, supervised by Nobuo Sakamoto of Awajishima's Nobu restaurant fame and centered around the guest.

 "In regard to the dining style, there is absolutely no time constraints.
 You can eat whenever you feel like eating.
 You can stay for as long as you'd like.
 You can even choose the ingredients.
 These are the characteristics of the cuisine available aboard," added Horibe.